Prometheus-X Components & Services

 Logging of Results

-DVA also keeps track of veracity verification results for traceability purposes.
+DVA also keeps track of veracity verification results for traceability and auditing purposes.

 Requirements